The robust bilevel continuous knapsack problem with uncertain coefficients in the follower's objective: Simplicial uncertainty

 \section{Simplicial uncertainty}

 We next consider uncertainty sets being simplices and again show that the problem is NP-hard in this case.
-It can be considered a special case of polytopal and Gamma-uncertainty, but can also be viewed as the convex variant of the discrete case.
+This case is of interest because it can be considered a special case of two commonly used types of uncertainty in robust optimization: polytopal and Gamma-uncertainty.
+Moreover, it can be viewed as the convex variant of the discrete uncertainty case investigated in Section~\ref{section_scenariouncertainty}.
 We will write the uncertainty set in the following as

 where a vector $\hat{c} \in \mathbb{R}^n_{> 0}$ and a number $\Gamma > 0$ bounding the deviation from $\hat{c}$ are given.
 We have